 Ingredients You’ll Need

-- Feta Cheese – For the creamiest texture, we recommend full-fat block feta cheese for the creamiest texture and boldest taste.
+- Feta Cheese – We recommend full-fat block feta cheese for the creamiest texture and boldest taste.

 - Yogurt – We use plain yogurt, but you could also opt for Greek yogurt for an extra boost of protein!
 Either way, full-fat varieties taste best.

 - Honey – Used to add just a touch of sweetness.
-Maple syrup would work too.
+Maple syrup works well, too.

-- Olives – We used a combination of kalamata and green olives, but feel free to include whatever you like best.
+- Olives – We use a combination of Kalamata and green olives but feel free to include whatever you like best.

-- Olive Oil – To coat the olives and provide a source of healthy fats.
+- Olive Oil – To coat the olives, infuse flavor, and provide a source of healthy fats.